OzanAlperYalcin/ChatApp/readme.md

-# Pokedex
+# ChatApp
-A simple project with a whatsapp look that you can switch between rooms.
+A simple project with a whatsapp looking that you can switch between rooms.

 ## Techs: